 It offers a free service to families with infants aged up to 12 months who are accommodated for a 3½ day stay, Tuesday - Friday (the unit is not open at other times).
 Only babies and parents who are 'well' (no respiratory illness, diarrhoea, etc.) are admitted into the unit.
 If you or your infant become unwell during your stay, you may need to go home to protect other clients.

 Families are admitted to Torrens House when requiring additional assistance with unresolved feeding, settling and sleeping issues to provide more intensive support to address identified health issues.

 Torrens House is a non-smoking site.

 When considering admission to Torrens House, the initial step is to discuss your situation with a Child and Family Health nurse from your local child health centre.
+Call 1300 733 606 for an appointment to see a C&FHS nurse.
 The nurse will discuss support options which may include other appointments or referrals as a first step.
-(Day Service is usually attended prior to Torrens House.
-Frequently, families may find they no longer require Torrens House after being supported by the local nurse or Day Service).

 The Intake Coordinator assesses all referrals each week and will advise your referring nurse of the outcome.

 Once a placement is available for you, the Coordinator will contact you to confirm your admission date and provide you with information regarding admission time, personal requirements, and any special needs you may have.
 You will be given a specific time for admission - it is important for you to be prompt so staff can spend the necessary time with you.